I love the healing arts. I distinctly remember feeling energized as a child whenever I visited hospitals.

 I love my birthplace on the shores of Lake Superior.
 The stones and water that make up the Upper Peninsula are magical.
 That said, Washington State is just as beautiful.

-I currently live in the Seattle area with my husband, Brian, our two daughters, two dogs, and three parrots.
+I currently live in the Seattle area with my husband, Brian, our two daughters, two dogs, and two parrots.